VPN‘s were never intended for the average online user

 The government of China and the ruling Communist Party, which has one of the most advanced Internet filtering programs in the world, blocks any website or app that has the potential to undermine communist party rule.
 This consists mainly of western news media, social network sites with user-generated content and pornography.

 The issue is, would you want to, considering the government of these countries?
-Only you can make that choice, but according to this person’s personal experience, no foreigner has ever been arrested for using a VPN.
+Only you can make that decision, but according to this person’s personal experience, no foreigner has ever been arrested for using a

 If you’ve ever spent any amount of time online, you’ve probably seen ads that seem to follow you around the internet.
-It’s called retargeting.
+It’s called retargeting and it is kind of creepy.

-You start looking for a product- In my case, I was looking for a sander and a jigsaw for small DIY projects.
-Afterwards, I decided to visit Facebook and a couple of DIY blogs.
+You start looking for a product- In my case, I was looking for a sander and a jigsaw.
+I searched on

-Every site I visited seemed to show me banner ads of the same Ryobi sander I was shopping for during the week.
+Every site I visited after searching for power tools seemed to show me banner ads of the same Ryobi sander I was shopping for during the week.
+Creepy right?
+It must have worked because I ended up buying a sander online.
+Damn those retargeted ads!

 If you’re concerned about advertisers tracking you and want to stop them from showing you retargeted ads, you have a few options.